Azure/Enterprise-Scale/docs/EnterpriseScale-Contribution.md

 - Pros

   - No more writing of ARM templates!
-Last ARM template is written 😊.
+The last ARM template is written.
-  - Consistent resource export throughout the lifecycle of the resource regardless of how resource is created and updated - Portal, CLI, PowerShell or 3rd Party tools
+  - Consistent resource export throughout the lifecycle of the resource regardless of how the resource is created and updated - Portal, CLI, PowerShell or 3rd Party tools
-  - Easier to detect drift between configuration stored in Git Vs what is current configuration – we are essentially comparing two JSON documents.
+  - Easier to detect drift between configuration stored in Git vs what is current configuration – we are essentially comparing two JSON documents.
   - Managing implicit dependencies between simple resources at client side or server side.
 Azure doesn't have many circular dependency between resources and it is possible to workout implicit dependencies based on resource schema already published.
 For example, VM might have dependency on KV but KVs do not depend on VMs. e.g. PolicyDefinition -> Policy Assignment -> Role Assignment -> Remediation or vNet -> ExpressRoute or kv-> Azure SQL

 - Cons

   - Losing intellisense when authoring parameter file complex object.
 This is one-off activity and can be mitigated by retrieving base definition of existing resource or creating resource via portal first.
   - Unable to track template deployments using azure-partner-customer-usage-attribution.
-This is Not in the scope of North Star.
+This is Not in the scope of Enterprise Scale.

 Again to re-iterate, there is nothing wrong with existing ARM templates used for resource deployments and there is no expectation to re-write those.
 Pipeline will continue to honour deployment of those ARM templates and detect configuration drift.
 However we will not be able to reconcile those templates as platform do not allow exporting deployment template in a way that can facilitate reconciliation.
 For that reason, any templates submit for PR must conform to ***"what-you-export"*** is ***"what-you-deploy"***.

 - Dos
   - Read the next section before submitting PR
 - Don'ts
-  - Submit PR with template and parameters file to deploy resources e.g. Key Vault, Log Analytics, Network without wrapping them inside Policy.
+  - Submit PR with template and parameters file to deploy resources e.g. Key Vault, Log Analytics, Network without wrapping them inside Policy (Microsoft.Authorization/policyDefinitions).

 #### Contributing Policy Definitions, Policy Assignment, Role Definition and Role Assignment for for Contoso Implementation